Syed Nawab Ali Chowdhury: Entrance in politics

 He took active part in politics after Partition of Bengal.
-Despite of opposition from Hindu Nationalists partition took place and a new province named Bengal and Assam was created.
+Despite opposition from Hindu Nationalists partition took place and a new province named Bengal and Assam was created.
 Nawab Ali Chowdhury realized for an all Indian Muslim political organization.
 He condemned illiteracy as the cause of Muslim's backwardness.

 Foundation of University of Dhaka

-On 29 August 1911 at a ceremony of farewell to Lanchet Heir and reception of Charles Bailey, Nawab Salimullah and Nawab Ali Chowdhury demanded the establishment of a university in Dhaka.
-On 31 January 1912, at the time of Lord Hardinge's staying in Dhaka a committee of 19 members including Nawab Salimullah and Nawab Ali Chowdhury met him and explained him that how Muslims have harmed because of reunification of Bengal.
+On 29 August 1911 at a ceremony of farewell to Lanchet Heir and reception of Charles Bailey, Nawab Sir Salimullah and Nawab Ali Chowdhury demanded the establishment of a university in Dhaka.
+On 31 January 1912, at the time of Lord Hardinge's staying in Dhaka a committee of 19 members including Nawab Sir Salimullah Bahadur and Nawab Ali Chowdhury met him and explained him that how Muslims have harmed because of the reunification of Bengal.
 For this 13 membered Nathan Committee was formed and Nawab Ali Chowdhury became member.
 Under this committee 6 sub-committee was formed.
 He was also member of these.
 World War I broke out in 1914 and it effected establishment of University of Dhaka.
 Nawab Ali Chowdhury was member of imperial council that time.
 In 1917 he again introduced the matter of University of Dhaka on council's meeting table.
 Assembly passed Dhaka University Act in 1920.
 Class was started from 1921.
 Nawab Ali Chowdhury gave 16,000 taka to University of Dhaka for student's scholarship.
 During establishment he mortgaged a part of his zamidari and gave 35,000 taka for university.

 On 9 June 2003, university syndicate decided to change the name of senate building to "Syed Nawab Ali Chowdhury Building".